-The 2021-2022 referral window for Gifted and Talented services begins October 24, 2021.
-For students in Kindergarten, the referral window closes November 30, 2021.
-For all other grade levels (1st-12th), the referral window is open until January 31, 2022.
-Any parent or community member who wishes to refer a student for Gifted/Talented services should complete the G/T Referral form in either English or Spanish and return it to the student's teacher or email it to firstname.lastname@example.org by the end of the referral window.
-For more details on Royal ISD's Gifted/Talented services, please review the G/T Parent Presentation in English or Spanish, or download a copy of the Royal ISD Gifted/Talented Policies and Procedures for the 2021-2022 school year.
+The 2022-2023 referral window for Gifted and Talented services begins November 2, 2022 and ends December 5, 2022.
+Any parent or community member who wishes to refer a student for Gifted/Talented services should complete the G/T Referral form in either English or Spanish and return it to the student's teacher or campus GT Coordinator by the end of the referral window.
+Please see the Gifted/Talented 2022-2023 Policies and Procedures Handbook for a list of each campus GT Coordinator.

 Goal for Services